pbyrne/patrickbyrne.net/_posts/2012-01-07-presentation-enhanced-ass-kicking-with-git.md

 * I wanted this presentation to stand alone as a reference document for the developers that weren't present and future hires.

+After giving this presentation, I realize that I did a poor job of maintaining any kind of narrative of keeping in mind how to make Git do more work so you don't have to.
+I provide examples of tweaks that I've done, but don't instruct on how to change your thinking to come up with new tweaks and aliases.
+I'll want to keep that in mind for future presentations.